lisa-lab/pylearn2/README.rst

 - When writing reference implementations to go in the library, maximize code re-usability by decomposing your algorithm into a TrainingAlgorithm that trains a Model on a Dataset.
   It will probably do this by minimizing a Cost.
-If you want to build a local copy of the documentation, run
-    python ./doc/scripts/docgen.py